derekkddj/SSHMAP/README.md

 - 🪵 Standard Python logging
 - 🧩 Modular architecture
 - 🔁 Post-exploitation SSH key discovery
-- ⚡ Threaded scanning
+- ⚡ Async scanning, fast as it can be
 - 🖥️ CLI with argparse
-- 🌐 Web interface via FastAPI + PyVis

 ## Setup